 - Karen Kurczynski (University of Massachusetts Amherst): Cobra Itineraries: Comparative Perspectives on Ferlov, Mancoba and Tajiri.

-- Sooran Choi (City University of New York): Fluxus, Revisited in Global Context: Fluxus in South Korea in the 1960s and 1993, the Meta-Avant-Garde.
+- Sooran Choi (City University of New York and Fashion Institute of Technology, The State University of New York): Fluxus, Revisited in Global Context: Fluxus in South Korea in the 1960s and 1993, the Meta-Avant-Garde.

 - Nikolas Drosos (Independent Scholar, Toronto): Fellow Travelers: Diego Rivera and David Alfaro Siqueiros in Postwar Eastern Europe.